NonLogicalDev/jeans-nodejs-playground/README.md

 ## A lot of tedious work is automated already

-I set up a Gruntfile with most of the task you will need for happy hacking.
+I set up a Gruntfile with most of the tasks you will need for happy hacking.

 Need a frontend library/css framework?